Kagethelephant/dotfiles/nvim/.config/nvim/lua/kage/README.md

 This is just a nice looking splash screen for when you open up NVIM

 ### Autopairs
-This will autclose the parenthesis and whatnot
+This will auto-close the parenthesis and whatnot

 ### Cmake
 This just includes some functions for cmake to make configuring and building cmake easier